MIRAGE: Runtime Scheduling for Multi-Vector Image Retrieval with Hierarchical Decomposition: Computational Efficiency Exploration

-Based on our analysis of granularity and redundancy, we identify three complementary dimensions of computational optimization within hierarchical decomposition.
-As illustrated in Fig.~\ref{fig:fig-overview}, these dimensions highlight distinct opportunities for reducing redundant computations and improving efficiency, which we elaborate on in the following subsections.
+Based on our analysis of computational redundancy, we identify three complementary dimensions of computational optimization within hierarchical decomposition.
+As illustrated in Fig.~\ref{fig:fig-overview}, these dimensions highlight distinct opportunities for efficiency improvement, which we elaborate on in the following subsections.